feredean/node-api-starter/README.md

 1. Provide a boilerplate for modern Node.js API development with the following requirements
     - fully configured development environment
-    - created to be used primarily as a backend for modern SPAs or PWAs
+    - created to be used primarily as a backend for SPAs or PWAs
     - have all the most common requirements already implemented (authentication, database integration, CI integration and more)
     <!-- - in depth documentation that does not stop at the app and also discusses deployment options with Kubernetes -->
-1. Serve as a reference for implementations that can vary from how to set up continuous deployment using CircleCI to getting rid of those mildly annoying `../../../../` imports.
+1. Serve as a reference for various implementations from CD with CircleCI to putting it all together with an example app.

+You can find the Angular APP source code here [https://github.com/feredean/node-api-starter-angular-app](https://github.com/feredean/node-api-starter-angular-app)

 # Table of contents